 At some point, as the London Bridge railway station grew, the buildings where Keats lodged were demolished.
 Eventually, Stainer Street was blocked off and no longer accessible to the public.
 There are now no buildings other than sturdy brick arches between Tooley St and St Thomas St, supporting the many train tracks coming into London.

 Stainer Street was reopened in October 2018 as part of the new London Bridge station concourse, for pedestrian access only.
 There is nothing (yet?) acknowledging the connection with Keats.

 There is a large, beautiful artwork on the arched ceiling towards the Tooley Street end of the concourse, called “Me.
 Here.
 Now.” by Mark Titchner, installed in 2018.
 The main photo above shows one of the pieces, in which the message reads, “Only the first step is difficult.”
 Intentionally or not, I feel this is delightfully appropriate for the Keats connection.

-It seems that No 8 Dean Street was about halfway along Stainer Street, on the western side (i.e. towards the Tube station and away from the National Rail station).
+It seems that No 8 Dean Street was about halfway along Stainer Street, on the eastern side (i.e. towards the National Rail station and away from the Tube station).
 (See below for the reference.)

 The Tooley Street page on Wikipedia suggests that Keats’ Dean Street equates to the northern end of Weston Street, which “connected with Tooley Street opposite Hay’s Galleria”.
 However, the Schmollinger map clearly shows Dean Street running parallel to The Maze, on the west, and Weston Street running directly into The Maze.